NoaSenesi/Grammar2Table/README.md

 You will need Java to be installed in order to use the program.

-To run this program on a grammar file, you first need to compile it with `build` for Windows or `./build` for Linux.
+To run this program on a grammar file, you first need to compile it with `compile` for Windows or `./compile` for Linux.
 Then you can use the command `g2t <file> [options]` for Windows or `./g2t <file> [options]` for Linux.
+You can generate a jar file using `build` for Windows or  `./build` for Linux.
+For Linux only, you can also generate a .deb package file using `./mkpkg`.
+*Note that you may need to use `sudo` to execute the commands.*

 Terminals and non-terminals are automatically determined.
 They can be any symbol apart from the end of file symbol `$` Non-alphanumerical symbols are automatically determined to be terminals, and they are always separated.